What’s new for Data Privacy under Medical Device Regulation?

 Where in the scope of premarket clinical investigation, reassessment of legacy data, demonstration of equivalence or post marketing clinical follow-up, GDPR would apply to the EEA based organization responsible for these assessment without any doubt.

 What about the application to non-EEA organizations?
 From our point of view, the example 25 of the EDPB guideline 3/2018 on the applicability of GDPR to the sponsor of the drug clinical trial can be fully transposed to the investigations with medical devices.
-Indeed, the EDPB considers clinical trials and other investigations as a form of monitoring of health and therefore a form of monitoring of behavior. wearable and smart devices are the most obvious examples that EDPB used to clarify the notion of monitoring of data subjects’ behaviour.
+Indeed, the EDPB considers clinical trials and other investigations as a form of monitoring of health and therefore a form of monitoring of behaviour. wearable and smart devices are the most obvious examples that EDPB used to clarify the notion of monitoring of data subjects’ behaviour.

 Outside the interpretations of the art 3 of GDPR, the MDR emphasizes the principle of confidentiality in its Art 72 stating that all clinical investigation information shall be processed, by the sponsor or investigator, in such a way that the confidentiality of records and the personal data of the subjects remain protected in accordance with the applicable law on personal data protection.
 Art 109 and Art 110 specifies that all parties must respect confidentiality of personal data.
 This statement does not restrict the application of GDPR to the confidentiality and should be considered as emphasis of one of GDPR principles.